fuboyan/fuboyan.github.io/_pages/about.md

  Biography
 ======
-__Boyan Fu__ received her B.S. degree in *Electronic Science and Technology* from Guangxi University, China, in 2020.
-She is now a M.S. student majoring in Optics at the [National Laboratory of Solid State Microstructures](https://vlssm.nju.edu.cn/), [School of Physics](https://physics.nju.edu.cn/) at Nanjing University, advised by [*Prof*.
+__Boyan Fu__ is now a Ph.
+D candidate majoring in Nanophotonics at the [National Laboratory of Solid State Microstructures](https://vlssm.nju.edu.cn/), [School of Physics](https://physics.nju.edu.cn/) at Nanjing University, advised by [*Prof*.
+Shining Zhu](https://physics.nju.edu.cn/szdw/qbmd/20240321/i262079.html) and [*Prof*.
 Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).
-She is now engaged in the research on Nanophotonics based on Metalenses for Hyperspectral imaging.
+She is now engaged in the research on computational metalens imaging based on multidimensional light field manipulation.

 <!-- __Update: I will be joining Stanford University as a Ph.D. student in Fall 2021!__ -->